Saudi Arabia–Turkey relations: Reconciliation

 In the beginning of 2021, Turkey's leadership was especially concerned and alarmed by rapprochement between Saudi Arabia and Greece, Turkey's arch-enemy in the Eastern Mediterranean.
 Turkey's hopes for reconciliation with Saudi Arabia were believed to have been dashed in mid-March 2021, as Saudi F-15C fighter jets landed in the Greek island of Crete to participate in a training exercise with Greece, a move being seen as Saudi Arabia's response in kind to Turkey's policies in Saudi Arabia's neighbourhood.

 According to CNN, Turkey's president Erdogan said in January 2022 that his first visit to Saudi Arabia since 2017 will be in February 2022.
-President Erdogan visited Saudi-Arabia on 23 June 2022 and met Mohammed bin Salman and they want to boost their economic relations.
+President Erdogan visited Saudi Arabia on 23 June 2022 and met Mohammed bin Salman and they want to boost their economic relations.
+Emirati-Turkish reconciliation in 2021, followed by Turkey's decision to move Khashoggi case to the Saudi judicial system and lack of support from Biden administration to Saudi Arabia, paved a way for Saudi-Turkish reconciliation efforts.
+Following the talks between Saudi Crown Prince Mohammed bin Salman and Turkey's President Tayyip Erdogan in June, the two countries said they discussed improving relations and investment in sectors from energy to defence among others.
+Saudi Arabia pledged to increase its assistance and boost Turkish economy aftermath of the 2023 Turkey–Syria earthquake.

+Relations between the two countries continued to improve following the overthrow of Bashar al-Assad, aimed at limiting Iranian influence.
+Although Syria was readmitted to the Arab League, the Saudis remained uneasy about Assad's ties to both Iran and the Houthis in Yemen.

+Saudi Arabia and Turkey have both shown interest in BRICS, but neither has officially joined as of 2025.
+Saudi Arabia was invited to join as a full member.

-Views towards Iran
+Cooperation against Iran

 Turkey has played a very edgy role in the Iran–Saudi Arabia proxy conflict.
 Turkey is engaged in a separate proxy conflict with Iran, which backs anti-Turkish forces in Syria, Iraq, Libya, the South Caucasus, and other regions.
 Saudi Arabia and Turkey are both nearly completely Sunni, but their experiences over the Salafist movement, rivalry over leadership of the Islamic world, and a recent neo-Ottoman outlook in Turkey has caused extreme distrust between the two countries.
-Turkey has rejected Saudi requests to join the Yemeni Civil War.
+Turkey has rejected Saudi requests to join the Yemeni Civil War, but Turkey supports the Saudi-backed government in Yemen.
 Turkey and Saudi Arabia often fluctuate between antagonism and alliance.
 During the Syrian Civil War, Turkey and Saudi Arabia support the Syrian opposition against the Iranian-backed President Bashar al-Assad, but Turkey has sought to back the moderate forces, and Saudi Arabia has supported the radicals in the opposition and so tensions are caused between both countries.
 The Russian intervention forces Turkey and Saudi Arabia to have a level of compromise, but mutual distrust has hampered the process.